Skydivers narrowly avoided a collision with US fighter jets

 It stated: "The Lakenheath controller was aware of the position of Chatteris, and the Board were told that each morning Chatteris called ATC to advise when they are active; the paradropping aircraft also calls on the frequency when they are airborne with parachutists.

-"The controller believed he would have plenty of time to change the heading of the F15s when they came on frequency.
-However, the frequency became busy just as they transferred and so, by the time the F15 pilots checked in with the controller, they were already about to fly over Chatteris."
+"The controller believed he would have plenty of time to change the heading of the F-15s when they came on frequency.
+However, the frequency became busy just as they transferred and so, by the time the F-15 pilots checked in with the controller, they were already about to fly over Chatteris."

 Once the skydivers spotted the jets, "there was very little they could do to avoid the situation, having no control over their speed or direction whilst in free-fall", though some members of the board questioned whether they could have slowed themselves down by opening their parachutes.